-I was an award recipient of the Spirit of Detroit, an Award given out to those that are trying to male a difference in their city and its communities .
+I was an award recipient of the Resolution Innovator award as well as the Spirit of Detroit, an Award given out to those that are trying to male a difference in their city and its communities .
 This was a very humbling experience and a proud moment that I will cherish the rest of my life.

 Get in Touch